antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 be reconciled.

-However, many corrections on NUTS1 or NUTS2 level require reconciliation with the use of NUTS3 data, which, sadly, contains a lot of relabelling and other changes.
+However, many corrections on NUTS1 or NUTS2 level require reconciliation with the use of NUTS3 data, which, sadly, contains a lot of relabeling and other changes.
 So if you really want to fix everything, you have to dwell into the NUTS3 level, too.